 Taking automobile manufacturers as an example, in order to reduce vehicle emissions, they have promoted the development of super-finishing, aiming to improve the surface finish of parts and at the same time improve their micro-profile accuracy by improving roundness, straightness, and cylindricity.

 The application potential of ultra-finishing technology is extensive.
 From processing workshops to large original equipment manufacturers (OEM), from small medical parts to aerospace parts, the development and breakthrough of ultra-finishing technology can be seen.
-Superfinishing can be used for any outside diameter application that needs to accurately remove a small number of blanks on the order of 0.002-0.005 mm in diameter, and the superfinishing technology can also be applied to special alloys, titanium, aluminum, and even glass and ceramics.
+Micromachining can be used for any outside diameter application that needs to accurately remove a small number of blanks on the order of 0.002-0.005 mm in diameter, and the micromachining technology can also be applied to special alloys, titanium, aluminum, and even glass and ceramics.

 Common finishing process